 From time to time, the Company may be subject to various legal proceedings that arise in the ordinary course of business activities.
-The Company does not believe the outcome of any such matters will have a material effect on its financial position or results of operations.
+The Company does not believe the outcome of any such matters as of December 31, 2023 will have a material effect on its financial position or results of operations.